Theatre of Horrors: Halloween Special

 "Where we are... it's not one place.
 It's all of them compressed..."Wrestling with two existential crises - the question of one's own consciousness and the collective consciousness that embodies our obsession with how our species will be remembered - is at its most poignant when we're far from home and among the stars.
 The isolation that grips us, the sense of being forsaken in space as we grapple with the question of what it means to exist as a conscious being while our destinies are being curated by a higher power sets an ominous stage for our protagonist as told from the perspective of a deeply integrated AI - and the irony isn't lost on us.

-That much of this unravels beneath the tepid glare of the Observation's modules vs. the dimly-lit corridors that typically compose the mise-en-scene for these moments of suspense is a masterclass of ingenuity in cinematic artistry, as we are inexplicably drawn to something bigger - and greater - than the sum of our parts.
+That much of this unravels beneath the glare of the Observation's modules vs. the dimly-lit corridors that typically comprise the mise-en-scene for these moments of suspense is a masterclass of ingenuity in cinematic artistry, as we are inexplicably drawn to something bigger - and greater - than the sum of our parts by the end.

 A Carnival of Terrors: The Park